 It is our hope, through our exceptional dining experience, to pass along to our guests our passion for peak, local produce and sustainability and leave them fascinated and inspired.

 I started, as every chef does, dishwashing which lead to a co/op opportunity working with Scott Mcrae of David’s Restaurant in Port Dover.
-Mcrae advised I leave my little county, as he had done, to continue my journey of becoming a chef.
+Mcrae noticed a passion in me and advised I leave my little county, as he had done, to continue my journey of becoming a chef.

-I grew committed to working in Toronto alongside my mentor Jason Cox of Opus.
-I became fascinated with being able to meet the farmer to showcase their product itself, in all its glory, at the precise time with the perfect dish.
+I grew committed to working in Toronto alongside my mentor Jason Cox of Opus where I dove into fine dining and grew my knowledge of flavour pairings, components and atmosphere.
+I became fascinated with being able to meet the farmer to showcase their quality product, in all its glory, at the precise time with the perfect dish.

-I was fortunate to experience the true meaning of “farm to table” when the opportunity came about to work beside Michael Stadtlander at Eigensinn Farm in Collingwood.
-It was here, I became passionate in regards to learning about the wild culinary delights of Canada.
+I was fortunate to experience the true meaning of farm-to-table when the opportunity came about to work beside Michael Stadtlander at Eigensinn Farm in Collingwood.
+It was here, I became passionate about the wild culinary delights of Canada.

-Back in Toronto, working with Michael Hunter of Antler I was further inspired foraging our own ingredients and getting involved in the production of maple syrup.
-At this time I began musing about my next steps and moved back home to the family farm in Norfolk County ‘Ontario’s Garden’.
+I travelled back to Toronto, working with Michael Hunter of Antler, where I was further inspired by foraging our own ingredients and getting involved in the production of maple syrup.
+At this time I began musing about my next steps and moved back home to the family farm in Norfolk County.

 Thrive became a reality in 2018, with a cup of coffee in hand, looking out to the gardens and deciding the time was now!
-Five successful dinners capped off our first season and lead to twenty-one delightful dining experiences in 2019, each one unlike the last.
+We are now headed into our sixth successful season, each one unlike the last.
 Each year brings new opportunities, collaborations, and innovations that allow me to expand on what I am so passionate about – (simply) cooking real food at its pinnacle of excellence.